sketchplugins/plugin-directory/README.md

 - [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
 - [Sharpen Images](https://github.com/axmsv/sharpen-images-sketch), by axmsv: Sharpen Images plugin allows to apply Sharpen filter to your image layers in Sketch.
 - [ImageExtractorSketch](https://github.com/mendyismyname/imageextractorsketch), by Mendy Seldowitz: Extract background fill image in Sketch
-- [Optically for Sketch](http://designplugins.com/optically), by Vlad Danilov: Automated and mathematically precise optical adjustments in Sketch.
 - [SketchPlugins](https://github.com/eachandother/sketchplugins), by conorluddy: Only contains a single plugin for the moment: Artboards to Pages.
 Takes all of the artboards on a page and create a new page for each of them, using the artboard name as the new page name.
 - [Select Invisible Layers](https://github.com/keremciu/sketch-select-invisible-layers), by Kerem Sevencan: Select invisible layers on current page
 - [Path Prefix Remover](https://github.com/elethom/sketch-pathprefixremover), by Elethom Hunter: Remove path prefix for symbol instances.